maryburford/mr_bots-engagement-service/README.md

                                  '-.__/
 </pre>

 This service executes the engagement logic.
+Written with mr_love.
 Enjoy!